Eyevinn/streaming-onboarding/README.md

 - [Standardized WebRTC based broadcast streaming](https://medium.com/@eyevinntechnology/standardized-webrtc-based-broadcast-streaming-is-being-recognized-by-the-industry-fbc24df54cf4) Standardized WebRTC based broadcast streaming with support for WHIP and WHEP

 - [WHIP Endpoint Library now supporting an origin and edge SFU topology:](https://medium.com/@eyevinntechnology/whip-endpoint-library-now-supporting-an-origin-and-edge-sfu-topology-8640cef21ce4) In this blog post we will walk you through this SFU-topology setup based on new and existing standards to achieve a standardized WebRTC based one-to-many (broadcast) video distribution

+- [Example setup of a combined MPEG-DASH and WebRTC distribution:](https://medium.com/@eyevinntechnology/example-setup-of-a-combined-mpeg-dash-and-webrtc-distribution-77a7eaad7b2e) Available in a feature branch of DASH-IF’s Reference Player there is now experimental support for switching between an HTTP-based stream and a real-time WebRTC based stream.
+Follow this guide if you want to try it out.
+All based on open source components.

 - [Cloudflare WebRTC/WHIP/WHEP:](https://blog.cloudflare.com/webrtc-whip-whep-cloudflare-stream/)WebRTC live streaming to unlimited viewers, with sub-second latency